Studio craft

-Studio craft, or the studio craft movement, is the practice of craft methodology in an artist's studio.
-Traditional craft tends to generate craft objects out of necessity or for ceremonial use while studio craft produces craft objects at the whim of the maker or intended owner.
-These objects are at most only desirable for use and often lack any utility.
-Because studio craft does not make objects out of necessity, it is similar to works of studio art which are made for aesthetic rather than functional purposes.
+Studio craft, or the studio craft movement, is the practice of craft methodology in an artist's or designer's studio.
+In contrast to traditional craft, which is done by craftsmen like cabinet makers or Ceramicists in a professional workshop, studio craft is when a designer or artist, who may have a more general understanding of any specific craft, produces objects themselves out of their own studio.
+Studio craft objects are often one of a kind, or produced in small quanitities.
+Studio craft object can be anything from a simple handmade bottle opener made by Michael Marriott to a highly sought-after chair made by Charles Rohlfs.

-Because of their diminished reliance on making objects for functionality, the studio craft object becomes more viable for the kind of aesthetic critical theory which occurs in fine art theory.

 Craft theory

 Though studio craft works do seem to have some of the necessary conditions required for injection into critical art discourse, simplifying craft theory as synonymous with art theory strikes some crafts theorists as problematic.
 Glenn Adamson argues that the interesting thing about Craft is that it is perceived to be 'inferior' to art.
 In his book Thinking Through Craft Adamson presents an overview of this question in five chapters: supplemental, material, skilled, pastoral, and amateur Contrary to the implied second-class status of these themes, Adamson suggests that these are in fact the things that make craft significant and unique.
 Another craft theorist, Jenni Sorkin, uses Craft as a distinct portal into topics such as labor, gender, and community.